scionproto/scion/doc/DRKeyInfra.md

     hash(srcAS | dstAS) % mod (min epoch length / 2)

 As a hash function, we will use the non-cryptographic hash function `MurmurHash3`.
-It provides a good distribution, while being magitudes faster than an unkeyed cryptographic hash function.
+It provides a good distribution, while being faster than an unkeyed cryptographic hash function.
 However, as this function is local to an AS, it can be replaced to receive a different key expiration spread.
+Remote ASes don't need to be aware of the offset function that is used, as the key lifetime is included in the exchange.